 Whether taking an English perspective, or a European view, accurate, reliable and up-to-date labour market information (LMI) is acknowledged to be essential for successful individual career transitions for individuals making their way into, and through, the labour market.
-The LMI for All web portal has been under development at IER since 2012 (for more information on the prototype development, full development of LMI for All, 2012-2015 and continuation of service, 2015-2016).
+The LMI for All web portal has been under development at IER since 2012.
 An initial feasibility study, followed up with three iterations of pilot studies has established the viability and the need for this innovation.
 Its usage across various established websites is testimony to its efficacy and usefulness.
 Interest in the portal is significant and growing.

 Aims and objectives